Tonsak09/CauldronPlayerInfo/SessionSummaries/Session Summary 01.md

 - Scratch and Lisbornus went out to see.
 They spoke with a jackalwere who called them nasty
 - Gnats everywhere.
 Shallow's eyes went black because of how many gnats were on them.
 Seven made goggles out of vials for Shallow
 - Arrived at Echos-Vine.
 A collection of stone manors that lead up to keep at the top of a hill.
 - Saw a **Vile** collecting information within the manors far from **Hell**.
-Stope four pages worth of information but is in infernal.
+Stole four pages worth of information but is in infernal.
 Need to find a translator
 - Collected information about the **Crusted Crown** which originates from Cauldron
 - Saw some form of grey goo being licked by giant rats.
 Scratch got out of there before things got crazy
 - Eventually went to the lesser gate and delivered the stone before leaving the keep (??????)